diyachetak/e-payana/_posts/2024-04-02-kids-food-recipes.md

 _**Optional items can be added in the mentioned order_

 * _You might want to double the spice mix, add more tofu (or paneer), peas and sour cream if you are adding more veggies and according to your taste_
 * _Onions go right after the cumin seeds and are roasted until they turn slightly golden.
 A pinch of salt at this time will help the onion cook well._
 * _Tomatoes will go right after the spices are added and cook for 2 mins. _
 * _Potatoes can be precooked separated in water to well done crunchy bites and added along with cauli flower_
 * _Capsicum and/or mushrooms can go with peas. _

+## Little Pongal

+<span style="text-decoration:underline;">Ingredients</span>

+* 1 cup (or 100g) rice
+* 1 cup (or 100g) split mung
+* Water - 4 cups for cooking rice+lentil, ¾ cup for adding with the seasoning
+* ½ tbsp ghee or vegetable oil
+* ½ tsp cumin
+* 20g frozen green peas
+* ¼ tsp turmeric powder
+* Salt to taste

+<span style="text-decoration:underline;">Procedure</span>

+* Cook rice and lentil until soft
+* Take a cooking vessel / deep bottom pan
+* Add ghee on medium heat and wait until it is warm
+* Add cumin and wait for them to splutter
+* Add peas and cook for a minute
+* Add salt, turmeric and cook for 2 minutes
+* Add ¾ cup water and let it boil
+* Add cooked rice and lentil mix and give it a stir
+* Cook for another minute

+Ready to serve.
+It’s a simple and healthy dish of all times.
+Especially when you aren’t feeling well, this dish is your friend.

+### Multigrain Chilla

+<span style="text-decoration:underline;">Ingredients</span>

+* ¼ cup chickpea flour (gram flour)
+* ½ cup  buckwheat flour
+* ½ cup corn flour
+* ¼ rice flour
+* 1 small onion finely chopped
+* 1 tsp whole (římský) cumin
+* 2 tbsp sweet corn, 1 tsp dried fenugreek leaves
+* ½ tsp salt
+* Pinch of baking soda
+* 1 tsp olive oil
+* Pinch of turmeric
+* Water

+<span style="text-decoration:underline;">Procedure</span>

+* Mix all the ingredients dry and add water slowly to get a thick fluid consistency
+* Take a pan and apply a little bit of olive oil
+* Pour part of the mix and spread it like a pancake but slightly thick
+* Cook well on both sides.
+You can spray a bit of oil on either side while cooking
+* Remove from the pan

+Ready to serve.
+You can enjoy it as pancakes or with some yogurt dip.

 (I will keep adding more recipes as and when I have time to add few more or something new.. come back and check here!)